Publication Ethics and publication malpractice statement

 Duplicate publication

-If a paper is published and later found to be redundant, the editor should refer to the Committee on Publication Ethics flowcharts and should consider working with their publisher to retract the duplicate paper.
+If a paper is published and later found to be redundant, the editor should refer to the Committee on Publication Ethics flowcharts (check the figure below) and should consider working with their publisher to retract the duplicate paper.

 The following types of prior publication are not considered to be duplicate or redundant publication: